-Nagy is previously known for his documentaries, the most famous being Another Hungary- Life of a VIllage- Fragments (Másik Magyarország 2013).
+Nagy is previously known for his documentaries, the most famous being Another Hungary: The Life of a Village – Fragments (Másik Magyarország 2013).
 It is a documentary that is cooly observing without reaching any obvious conclusions.
-Like Natural LIght it was lensed by Támas Dobos and both films rely on the images to propel the film rather than a facile narrative.
+Like Natural Light, it was lensed by Támas Dobos, and both films rely on images to propel the film rather than a facile narrative.
 We follow the soldiers routinely robbing the villagers of their food and even having soup that the villagers prepared for them.
 While the Hungarians are eating, the natives look at them in silence.
 The difference between them is all too clear, without any need to resort to simple tactics as in Mr Jones.
 Subtlety is the name of the game here.

 The Power of Natural Light

 The film was presented at this year’s virtual Berlinale, meaning that critics had to watch the films at home.
 That might be beneficial for films that would actually look horrendous on a big screen.
-A possible explanation for all the praise heaped on the astonishingly awful Radu Jude winner, Bad Luck Banging or Loony Porn (2021) which is virtually unwatchable in a cinema.
+A possible explanation for all the praise heaped on the astonishingly awful Radu Jude winner, Bad Luck Banging or Loony Porn (2021), which is virtually unwatchable in a cinema.
 However, it’s obviously detrimental to a film like Natural Light.
-Initially, all you see is different shades of brown that gradually give way to a more varied colour palette which includes shades of green.
-Tamás Dobos’ (who also lensed Apaföld) camera stays close to Semetka while whatever action there is, happens off-screen and on the soundtrack.
+Initially, all you see are different shades of brown that gradually give way to a more varied colour palette, which includes shades of green.
+Tamás Dobos’ (who also lensed Apaföld) camera stays close to Semetka while whatever action there is happens off-screen and on the soundtrack.

 During an era when there are heated discussions about how films should be seen, here comes a work that is an obvious cause for the Villeneuve side of the argument.
-With the staggering non-flashy beauty on display here, I can’t even imagine what the experience would be like, watching this film on a TV screen.
+With the staggering, non-flashy beauty on display here, I can’t even imagine what the experience would be like watching Natural Light on a TV screen.
 It would probably feel like driving a speedboat in a bowl of Goulash soup.
-It’s quite disheartening to witness the number of people who are content with watching films (or rather “content” ?”) at home on a minuscule screen.
-It will clearly never be able to rival the experience of watching a film in a real cinema.
+It’s quite disheartening to witness the number of people who are content with watching films (or rather “content” ?) at home on a minuscule screen.
+It will clearly never be able to rival the experience of watching a movie in a real cinema.
 A fact made abundantly clear by this film.